 Spruce Woods Provincial Park is home to the desert-like area known as the Spirit Sands, a four-square-kilometer area of cactus and sand dunes.
 Great for mountain bikers and equestrians, you can stay on the self-guided trails where you’ll encounter just some hills of the prairies Manitoba has to offer.
 Up for a challenging hike?
 Take the self-guided tour to the infamous Devil’s Punchbowl, an area where sand slips and slides down a 45-meter hole and disappears into a pool of blue-green water.

 Pisew Falls and Kwasitchewan Falls

 One of Manitoba’s most stunning trails, this hike allows you to see Manitoba’s highest waterfall—Kwasitchewan Falls.
 The hike begins at Pisew Falls Provincial Park where you’ll see several rivers, rapids, and lush greenery.
+You’ll also want to book one of the Tours to Niagara Falls and enjoy 3-hours of free time to explore the falls on your own.
 It’s recommended that if you are hiking to stay overnight in one of the campgrounds.
 It’s quite the adventure, as you’re climbing uphill for 22 kilometers to see the falls.
 If you’re an avid backpacker or extreme hiker, pack light, stay hydrated and get ready for a serious workout.
 Remember to pack that bug repellent if you’re traveling between the months of May—July, as there are tons of mosquitoes.

 Whether you’re a nature lover or city slicker, perhaps it’s time to step out of your city-limit comfort zone and explore the beauty of Manitoba.
 With trails available for all skill levels, you’re sure to make an adventure out of it.